CalumGabbutt/FitModelsData/README.md

 ## Running the Notebook

-Once you have installed the packages above and activated the FitModelsDataEnv environment, you can start running the Jupyter Notebook by typing ```jupyter notebook``` in the Terminal
+Once you have installed the packages above and activated the FitModelsDataEnv environment, you can start running the Jupyter Notebook by typing ```jupyter notebook``` in the Terminal and clicking on FitModelsDataABC.ipynb